Jem Roche: Boxing

 His first amateur fight took place in 1894 in the Town Hall (now Wexford Arts Centre).
 Roche, aged 16, knocked out his opponent, a soldier named Billy Murphy.
 The referee, Nicholas T. Tennant, later became Roche's coach.

 In 1900, aged 22, he won his first national title when he knocked out Jack Fitzpatrick in the Antient Concert Rooms (later the Academy Cinema on Pearse Street, Dublin) to become Irish middleweight champion.
-He retained that title for five years before losing to John L. Sullivan in 1905 in the Earlsfort Terrace Rink, Dublin.
+He retained that title for five years before losing to Young John L. Sullivan in 1905 in the Earlsfort Terrace Rink, Dublin.
 Roche defeated Sullivan in 1905 and retained the title in 1906 and 1907.

 In October 1907 Roche scored a major victory, knocking out Charlie Wilson (former British heavyweight champion) in the Olympia Theatre, Dublin, which set him up for a title shot.
 On St. Patrick's Day 1908, Roche fought Tommy Burns for the world heavyweight title at the Theatre Royal, Dublin, with a purse of £1,500 (split 80:20).
 He was knocked out after 88 seconds.
 This is sometimes described as the shortest world heavyweight fight at the time, but Burns had beaten Bill Squires in the same time the previous July, and James J. Jeffries had won a 1900 title fight in 55 seconds.

 Roche lost his Irish heavyweight title in 1910 to Matthew 'Nutty' Curran; he regained the title in 1913 when he again beat John L. Sullivan.
 He retired from boxing in that year.